 – great for food and fun

-REMEMBER: Restaurants, bars, tour operators and places to visit below may currently operate on limited capacity and a limited time schedule only.
+REMEMBER: Restaurants, bars, tour operators and places to visit may currently operate on special regulations, limited capacity and/or a limited time schedule only.
+You may need to present your vaccination card in some places.
 This also affects the Social Programs at our schools.
-As of now, there are few extracurricular activities organized by the school until further notice.
 We will gladly provide you with recommendations to safe places to go to on your own or use established providers on site to ask about tours and excursions.

 Social Program at IIC in Santo Domingo